grdw/grdw/_posts/2021-11-06-project-euler-32-pandigital-products.md

 }
 ```

-From this method we can already see very quickly which divisors won't be pandigital.
-So let's exclude those:
+From this method we can already see very quickly which divisors won't be pandigital; let's exclude those by checking for duplicate numbers:

 ```rust
 fn valid_divisors(i: u64, d1: u64, d2: u64) -> bool {